Skip to content

 biomcp study survival ... --chart survival -o survival.png

-Four themes and twelve color palettes, including five designed for colorblind accessibility:
+Four themes and twelve color palettes, including three designed for colorblind accessibility:

 biomcp study query ... --chart bar --theme dark --palette wong